Harun Hamid

-Harun Ar-Rashid Faheem Hamid (born 10 November 2003) is a footballer who plays as a midfielder for III liga club Flota Świnoujście.
+Harun Ar-Rashid Faheem Hamid (born 10 November 2003) is a footballer who plays as an attacking midfielder and winger for Jedinstvo Bihać.
 Born in England, he plays for the Pakistan national team.

 Early life

 Hamid was born in Lambeth in South London.
 He began playing football with his friends and with his dad before joining a Sunday league side at the age of six.

 Club career

 Queens Park Rangers

 Hamid entered the academy of Queens Park Rangers at age 11.
 He participated as a mentor in a club initiative to support Asian inclusion at QPR.
 He worked his way into a regular starting role with the under-18 side in 2022 while making his debut for the reserve team the following season.

 Loan to Kingstonian

 In February 2023 Hamid was loaned out to Kingstonian of the Isthmian League Premier Division on a 1–month deal which would see the player maintain QPR eligibility.
 He was expected to make his debut for the club on 15 February 2023 in a league match against Hastings United.

 In April 2023, it was announced that QPR had opted to not re-sign Hamid and he was released from the club in June 2023.